 This section sets out the tender evaluation process to enable the evaluation and selection of a suitable tenderer.
 For a detailed description, please see the Tender Evaluation Process Report.
-The tender evaluation and procurement process will be a joint effort between ECC and Jacobs.
+The tender evaluation and procurement process was a joint effort between ECC and Jacobs.
 They have a long-standing track record for delivering schemes together over the last 8 years.
+The tender evaluation is complete and ECC have a preferred bidder, however they have not yet been notified.